 In 2015 I published a book ‘What The Birds Teach Us?‘ (my legacy to my grandchildren and the youth of today) which was aimed at Primary School aged children and early teens, though adults have been giving the most encouraging testimonies.
 The book was a sell-out success and a Second Edition was published and released in 2020 amid the Covid pandemic, which has continued to sell amazingly well because of its unique content and format.
 You can find out more by clicking the book cover below:

-A second book called “Flight of a Fledgling” (Growing Up and Leaving Home) is envisaged to follow later in 2020.
+A second book called “Flight of a Fledgling” (Growing Up and Leaving Home) is scheduled to be published early 2021.
 This book will target ages 16 to adult and will address important life choices and counselling issues for young adults regarding personal, relational and family issues, as they prpeare to leave The Nest and launch out into the world.

 Bird watching is having a revival, especially among young people.
-Also due to the extensive media presentations and websites featuring birds, cultures that have not previously been interested are becoming interested.
-I am encouraging families to get interested, as another means of healthy family bonding.
+Also due to the extensive media presentations and websites featuring birds, cultures that have not previously been interested in birdwatching are becoming interested.
+I am encouraging families and older couples to get interested, as another means of healthy family and relationship bonding.
 We all can learn so much about life from our birds.
 The study of bird behaviour has become an interesting part of our birding experience.

 My wife and I support the work of BirdLife Australia.
 Let me know if we can be of any assistance to you and your family in undertaking recreational bird watching as a healthy and interesting pastime.
 Click here to read of the studies that support our view.
 Thinking of good gifts for your children or grandchildren?
 Why not a good Australian bird field guide, a pair of binoculars, a copy of my inexpensive book, ‘What Birds Teach Us’as well as, time spent with you.
 Time is the best and most memorable gift you can give your children and grandchildren.